peanutbutterandcrackers/tuxtype-make-wordlist/README.md

 Hope you have a lot of fun! :+1: :v:

 ### P. S:
-Use ``gtypist`` to learn how to touch type - ```sudo apt install gtypist``` - and this script to generate the word list from the keys you have just learned to practice on ```tuxtype```, that way, you'll have cemented your knowledge very well before moving on to next lesson in ```gtypist```.
+Use ``gtypist`` to learn how to touch type - ```sudo apt install gtypist``` - and this script to generate the word list from the keys you have just learned to practice on ```tuxtype```.
+That way you'll have cemented your knowledge very well before moving on to next lesson in ```gtypist```.
 But make sure you do not over-play/over-cement your knowledge.
 You wouldn't want your typing to be fast for a certain set of keys and slower for the next set - esp. while learning.
 Trust me.

 ![Adding this picture of baby Tux because he's so cute (and I need to learn markdown)](https://www.gnu.org/graphics/babies/BabyTuxAlpha.png)